Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Instance-level DP and Certified Robustness

 \subsection{Instance-level Privacy}

-In this section, we introduce the instance-level DP definition, propose two instance-level DPFL algorithms (i.e., \insdpfedsgd{} and \insdpfedavg{}), and provide the corresponding privacy analysis.
-As for as we know, \insdpfedavg{} is the first algorithm that satisfies instance-level DP for the FedAvg-based FL algorithm.

-We start by introducing instance-level privacy.
-When DP is used to protect the privacy of individual instances, the trained stochastic FL model should not differ much if one instance is modified.
-Hence, the adjacent datasets in instance-level DP are defined as those differing by one instance.
-We state the formal definition of Instance-level $(\epsilon,\delta)$-DP (Definition \ref{def:insdp}) below.
+We start by introducing instance-level DP definition that protects privacy of individual instances, and guarantees that the trained stochastic FL model should not differ much if one instance is modified.

 \begin{definition}[Instance-level $(\epsilon,\delta)$-DP] Let $D$ be the dataset that is the union of local training examples from all users.
 Then, $D$ and $D'$ are adjacent if they differ by one instance.
-The mechanism $\mathcal{M}$ is instance-level $(\epsilon, \delta)$-DP if it meets Definition~\ref{def:dp} with $D$ and $D'$ as adjacent datasets. \end{definition}
+The randomized mechanism $\mathcal{M}$ is instance-level $(\epsilon, \delta)$-DP if it meets \cref{def:dp} with $D$ and $D'$ as adjacent datasets. \end{definition}

+Next, we revisit \insdpfedsgd{}~\cite{malekzadeh2021dopamine} and \insdpfedavg{}, where each user adds noise in each training step using DP-SGD~\cite{abadi2016deep} when training its local model based on Fed-SGD and Fed-Avg, respectively.
+Then, we formally provide the corresponding privacy analysis.

-\paragraph{Instance-level DP for FedSGD}
+\subsubsection{Instance-level DP for FedSGD}

-Dopamine~\cite{malekzadeh2021dopamine} provides the first \inslevel{} DP guarantee under FedSGD~\cite{mcmahan2016communication}.
-However, its privacy bound is loose.
-Although FedSGD performs the user sampling on the server and the batch sampling in each user during training, Dopamine ignores the privacy gain provided by random user sampling.
-In this section, we improve the privacy guarantee under FedSGD with privacy amplification via user sampling~\cite{bassily2014private, abadi2016deep}.
-Moreover, Dopamine leverages moment accountant~\cite{abadi2016deep} for privacy budget accumulation, while we use RDP accountant~\cite{wang2019subsampled} for a tighter privacy budget analysis.
-These improvements lead to algorithm \insdpfedsgd{} (Algorithm~\ref{algo:Fedsgd_sample_privacy}), to achieve tighter privacy analysis. \begin{small}
+Dopamine~\cite{malekzadeh2021dopamine} provides the first \inslevel{} DP guarantee for the DP-SGD~\cite{abadi2016deep} training of FedSGD~\cite{mcmahan2016communication}.
+Although FedSGD performs the user sampling on the server and the batch sampling in each user during training, Dopamine neglects the privacy gain provided by random user sampling, unlike the privacy analysis in user-level DP.
+Therefore, we improve the privacy guarantee via privacy amplification~\cite{bassily2014private, abadi2016deep} with user sampling.
+In addition, we use the R\'enyi DP (RDP) accountant~\cite{wang2019subsampled}, instead of the moment accountant~\cite{abadi2016deep} used in Dopamine~\cite{malekzadeh2021dopamine}, for a tighter privacy budget analysis, given its tighter compositions rules based on R\'enyi divergence~\cite{mironov2017renyi}.

+Specifically, in \insdpfedsgd{} (\cref{algo:Fedsgd_sample_privacy} in~\cref{sec:dpfl_algo}), each user updates its local model by one step of DP-SGD~\cite{abadi2016deep} to protect the privacy of each training instance, the randomized mechanism $\Mcal$ that outputs the global model preserves the instance-level DP.
+The one-step update for the global model can be described as follows: